 amount of delay and it may be awkward if rapid-fire on-air exchanges

 are occuring if you are using the WebSDR as your main receiver.

 about 2 seconds more buffering than the "normal" setting and it is very

-reslient to networking issues and if you are just listening, this
+reslient to networking issues and if you are only listening casually, this

 doesn't pose a problem - but this is probably too much delay if you are

-participating in any sort of on-air discussion and using the WebSDR as
+participating in any sort of net or on-air discussion and using the WebSDR as

 your main receiver.

 Increasing the buffering will not only add delay between the

 arriving at the WebSDR's antenna, but the audio will also be delayed